haydenmacerola/SQL_Projects/README.md

 # SQL_Projects
-A few projects of mine to showcase my ability in SQL
+A few projects and bits of code to showcase my ability in SQL